chusqui/perl-style-guide/README.md

 ### Comments

-* Use Common Lisp comment style, meaning:

-- Use four hash marks on headers.
-- Use three hash marks on un-indented comments.
-- Use two hash marks on indented comments.
-- Put inline comments starting at column 40, using one hash mark.
+* Use Common Lisp comment style, meaning: Use four hash marks on headers; three hash marks on un-indented comments; two hash marks on indented comments and put inline comments starting at column 40, using one hash mark.

 ```perl
 #### Module     : Useless module